 SCHOOL & TURNAROUND PLAN CONTEXT

-.

-Is

-How
+Please describe how long you’ve been at this school, your role, and how long you’ve been working in education.

+Is there any additional information or context that you think is important for understanding your school and community?

+How aware are you of your school’s turnaround plan?
+How does your school leadership team provide you with information on the turnaround plan and school progress towards turnaround goals?

+STRATEGIES TO ADDRESS GOALS

+How has the school’s turnaround status affected your role, if at all?
+How does your school’s improvement status and plan affect your responsibilities and focus, if at all?
+Note: This may include activities such as professional development, instructional strategies, tutoring, data monitoring, etc.

+What strategies has your school utilized to address your turnaround goals?

+How is implementation of particular turnaround strategies going (to the extent that you think of them this way)?
+What is going well in terms of your school improving and what is more challenging?
+Note: This includes successes or challenges with classroom strategies, perspective on professional development, relationship with administration, morale among teachers, etc.

 Are there other school partners, volunteers, or external support staff with whom you work or are familiar with who support your school’s turnaround efforts?
 If so, who are they and what do they do?

-[If have partners] What level of interaction did you have with these volunteers, support staff, or external partners?
-In what capacity, if any, did you work directly with these individuals?
+[If have partners] What level of interaction do you have with these volunteers, support staff, or external partners?
+In what capacity, if any, do you work directly with these individuals?

+Probes: In what capacity, if any, do these partners work with your students?
+In your classroom?
+Please explain how your relationship has been with these external organizations.

 [If do not have partners] Do you think external partners could be a useful resource in helping your school address turnaround goals?
 If so, how?